-Add the following steps after the Surface Deice System check.

-1. Stall Warning Ice Mode Annunciator ILLUMINATED 2.
-Stall Warning TEST 3.
-Stall Warning Ice Mode Annunciator PRESS (to select Normal Mode)

-NOTE

-The stall warning system must be in the Normal Mode during takeoff and initial climb-out.
-If a takeoff is conducting with the stall warning system in the Ice Mode, a misleading stall warning following lift-off will likely occur.
+L If the Stall Warning System Ice Mode is installed, add the following steps after the Surface Deice System check.
+Stall Warning Ice Mode Annunciator Stall WarningTEST Stall Warning Ice Mode Annunciator PRESS (to select Normal Mode) NOTE The stall warning system must be in the Normal Mode during takeoff and initial climb-out.
+If a takeoff is conducted with the stall warning system in the Ice Mode, a misleading stall warning following lift-off will likely occur.